kjepo/lisp/README.md

 (display (fact 11))
 (newline)
 ```

+A larger example can be found in the file `differentiate.scm`: just type
+`./lisp differentiate.scm` to run it.

 Currently, the interpreter can read and parse Lisp - both from standard input
 (using GNU's readline), or from external files.
 The register machine can evaluate